 Our Health Guarantees:

-We have, since 1973, replaced 3 puppies with life threatening congenital defects (two were American Cocker Spaniels and one was a Chihuahua).
+We have, since 1973, replaced 3 puppies with life threatening congenital defects.

 1st: California has elected a law into effect that forbids a puppy from leaving their breeders homes before they are 8 weeks of age; That's The Law!
 I like to keep my babies until they are about 10 weeks old or more, if I feel the puppy needs to stay with me longer.
 Please be patient, I know you want and love your baby, but we both want it to get the best start that it can.
 I love your baby too!